We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 Just be advised that it makes for a very long day, as it’s about a 2.5-hour drive to the West Rim.

-That being said, it’s worth the effort if you’re not sure if or when you’ll make it back to this area.
+That being said, it’s worth the effort if you’re not sure if or when you’ll make it back to see the Grand Canyon.

 After all, Las Vegas is the closest airport to the West Rim.